MassimoWRivolta/PRSA/README.md

 # Phase-Rectified Signal Averaging (PRSA)
 This repository contains a Matlab source code to implement the Phase-Rectified Signal Averaging (PRSA) technique in both numerical and theoretical forms.

-Each Matlab function reports an example that can be run immediately. just type:
+Each Matlab function reports an example that can be run immediately.
+Just type:
 - help function_name
 - select the example listed in the EXAMPLE section
 - run the code in the console

 Script files (s_*.m) can be also run immediately:
 - s_filterResponse.m computes the frequency response of the average capacity for various settings of T and s parameters.

 ![Frequency response](https://homes.di.unimi.it/rivolta/github/PRSA_fig1.png?)

 - s_UCO.m generates a random RR series under periodic umbilical cord occlusion (UCO)

 ![RR response to UCO](https://homes.di.unimi.it/rivolta/github/PRSA_fig2.png?)

 When using this resource, please cite the original publication (or one of the relevant below):